Skip to main content

 2. Define the target market (target customers)

-3. Positioning of your offer
+3. Positioning your offer

-5. Control and review of your offer
+5. Checking and reviewing your offer

-Opportunity and Market Segmentation
+Market Opportunities and Segmentation

-• Geographic:Ā nations, states, regions, cities, neighborhoods;
+• Geographic: nations, states, regions, cities, neighborhoods;

-• Psychographic:Ā social class, lifestyle, personality;
+• Psychographic: social class, lifestyle, personality;

 Target market

-ThereĀ assessmentĀ of the segments is based on these factors:
+There assessment of the segments is based on these factors:

 1. Segment size and growth rate

-3. Company objectives and resources
+3. Company goals and resources

 Which strategy is best to adopt depends on the company's resources, the homogeneity and stage of the product life cycle, the homogeneity of the market and the marketing strategies of competitors.